Italian fascism: Etymology

 The fasces, a symbol of Ancient Rome, was employed in the modern era by various political movements to denote strength through unity.

-The Italian term fascismo is derived from fascio, meaning 'bundle of sticks', ultimately from the Latin word fasces.
+The Italian term fascismo is derived from fascio, meaning "bundle of sticks", ultimately from the Latin word fasces.
 This was the name given to political organizations in Italy known as fasci, groups similar to guilds or syndicates.
 According to Italian fascist dictator Benito Mussolini's own account, the Fasces of Revolutionary Action were founded in Italy in 1915.
 In 1919, Mussolini founded the Italian Fasces of Combat in Milan, which became the National Fascist Party two years later.
 The fascists came to associate the term with the ancient Roman fasces or fascio littorio, a bundle of rods tied around an axe, an ancient Roman symbol of the authority of the civic magistrate, carried by his lictors.
 The symbolism of the fasces suggested strength through unity: a single rod is easily broken, while the bundle is difficult to break.

 Prior to 1914, the fasces symbol was widely employed by various political movements, often of a left-wing or liberal persuasion.
-For instance, according to Robert Paxton, "Marianne, symbol of the French Republic, was often portrayed in the nineteenth century carrying the fasces to represent the force of Republican solidarity against her aristocratic and clerical enemies."
-The symbol often appeared as an architectural motif, for instance on the Sheldonian Theater at Oxford University and on the Lincoln Memorial in Washington, D.C.
+For instance, according to the American political scientist and historian Robert Paxton: "Marianne, symbol of the French Republic, was often portrayed in the nineteenth century carrying the fasces to represent the force of Republican solidarity against her aristocratic and clerical enemies."
+The symbol often appeared as an architectural motif, for instance on the Sheldonian Theater at the University of Oxford and on the Lincoln Memorial in Washington, D.C.